steviegt6/terraclient/README.md

 ----

 Terraclient is a new-age Terraria client built for Terraria 1.4.1.2, truly a journey's end.
 As of now, it is a heavy work-in-progress and not ready for public distribution; however, anyone is capable of building it themselves.

+## Features

+(Note that this list is ever-expanding and not always complete)
+- Godmode
+- Journey character access bypassing
+- Fullbright
+- Map teleportation